 Most of the details of this bar are best given in two very short-distance off-trail extras but it is worth mentioning a possible link between all the modern building next to this bar and the survival of the barbican.
 In mid-Victorian times the councillor elected to represent this area [one of the Rowntree family] claimed that the council had failed to remove the barbican and improve the roads in this area because the people living in it were so poor they were thought not to matter.
 He wanted the barbican and the Walls in this area to be knocked down to bring more space and cleaner air -but the Lord Mayor said he wouldn't want to be the man who lost the Walls their last barbican.
-Poor housing conditions around here were finally dealt with in the next century by the council's buying, demolishing and building homes -this was called "slum-clearance".
+Poor housing conditions around here were finally dealt with in the next century by the council's buying homes in order to demolish them and build new ones -this was called "slum-clearance".